 What are the scheduled class hours for each day of the familiarization course?

 How often is the familiarization course offered each year?

-Typically, 4-6 times per year—once or twice in the winter, once or twice in the summer and once each spring and fall.
+Typically, 4-6 times per year—four times in the late fall/winter and once or twice midsummer.
 Check the course enrollment page for specific class dates.
 Additional class dates will be added if industry needs demand it.